 Fact: Colby policy prohibits the private possession and consumption of hard alcohol on campus.

 Yup.
 It doesn't matter if you are 19 or 21 or 48.
 The hard alcohol policy went into effect in 2010 on the recommendation of the Campus Culture Working Group (CCWG – a committee made up of students, faculty, administrators, trustees, and parent representatives) as part of a comprehensive approach to combatting high-risk, dangerous drinking.
-Since the policy went into effect both hospitalizations and blood alcohol levels have dropped notably.
+Since the policy went into effect both ER visits and blood alcohol levels have dropped notably.
 The purpose of the policy is to eliminate high alcohol content punches and so-called pre-gaming that involves students doing multiple shots of hard alcohol in a short period of time prior to attending other events.

-Myth: The administration forced through the hard alcohol policy with no input from and over the objections of the student body.
+Myth: The administration forced through the hard alcohol policy with no input from, and over the objections of, the student body.

 Nope.
 The hard alcohol policy was one of more than a dozen recommendations made by the CCWG to reduce dangerous drinking.
 The policy itself was written by a student-led subcommittee of the College Affairs Committee (CAC) and was ultimately passed by both the CAC and the Student Government Association (SGA) before going into effect.
 To be sure, some students object to the policy.
 But students were centrally involved in every aspect of its development and implementation.
 And, it is making a positive difference.